Recruitments - Policies & Information

 These lists of 8 or more contact names should be uploaded into Recruit under Search Info -> Documentation -> Search Plan Documents.
 In addition, the names of potential applicants and the names of potential applicants suggested by initial contacts must be reported in the “Actual Search & Recruitment Efforts” when the Shortlist Report is generated.

 Disclosing Potential Conflicts of Interest (COI) in Faculty Recruitments

-We have created a document, “Aspirational Principles and Guidelines Regarding Conflict of Interest on Recruitment Committees,” that provides detailed guidance to Recruitment Committee members about how to identify potential conflicts of interest, recommendations for disclosing the nature and extent of any personal or professional relationships, and proposed actions to take.
+We have created a document, “Guiding Principles, Policies, and Standards Regarding Conflict of Interest on Faculty Recruitment Committees,” that provides detailed guidance to Recruitment Committee members about how to identify potential conflicts of interest, recommendations for disclosing the nature and extent of any personal or professional relationships, and proposed actions to take.
 This document must be provided by the Recruitment Committee Chair to all members of the committee prior to any discussion about applicants to the position.
 This document is included as part of the COI disclosure form.

 Off-Scale Salaries for New Ladder Rank Faculty Hires